 Is GoPro still the best action camera brand?

 GoPro still makes the best all-round action camera, mostly because of HyperSmooth stabilisation and the accessory ecosystem.
 But DJI has caught up in video quality and beaten GoPro on battery life and sensor size.
 Insta360 leads in creative features and 360-degree video.
-The “best” brand depends on what you prioritise.
+For most people, GoPro is still the default, but if low-light and battery matter more to you than accessory breadth, DJI has closed the gap.

 Do I need 4K for an action camera?